“There is geometry in the humming of the strings, there is music in the spacing of the spheres.”

 It can be shown9 that whenever a \( (n,k) \) RS code exists, it achieves equality in the Hamming bound, i.e. \(d_{min} = n-k+1\).
 So these codes are optimally error correcting linear codes.

 What accounts for this?
 It’s closely related to the Fourier transform over the field \(F\).
-If you’re familiar with the Discrete Fourier transform of a vector, it’s exactly the same except \(\omega\) plays the role of \(e^{-2\pi i/n}.\) Requiring \(\omega^j\) to be a root of \(g(x)\) is equivalent to requiring the \(j^{th}\) component of the Fourier transform to be zero.
+If you’re familiar with the Discrete Fourier transform of a vector, it’s exactly the same except \(\) plays the role of \(e^{-2i/n}.\) Requiring \(^j\) to be a root of \(g(x)\) is equivalent to requiring the \(j^{th}\) component of the Fourier transform to be 0.

-The RS generating polynomial is then analogous to a low-pass frequency filter, which forces the frequencies of all codewords to be greater than some value.
+The RS generating polynomial would be analogous to a low-pass frequency filter, requiring all frequencies to be greater than some value.
 This forces the minimum weight (i.e. number of nonzero components) of a codeword to be bounded away from 0.

 (This is a manifestation of the uncertainty principle, which roughly says that you cannot be simultaneously localized in both frequency and position.
 [8])